-The full report is available on-line in the Environmental Reports section of Birth Defect research for Children's website at http://www.birthdefects.org/research/ASD Report 2009.pdf
+The full report is available on-line in the Autism Spectrum Disorders section of Birth Defect research for Children's website at https://birthdefects.org/autistic-spectrum-disorders/.

 LITANY OF BIRTH DEFECTS

 Since 1990, Birth Defect Research for Children has collected data on birth defects and developmental disabilities in the children of Vietnam veterans.
 The National Birth Defect Registry is a collaboration among seven prominent scientists to identify patterns of birth defects and disabilities in children with similar prenatal exposures.